Dental Sedation for A Child

 Children often experience euphoric and happy feelings (hence the name laughing gas).
 Laughing gas sedation helps suppress physical sensations such as touch, hearing, and most importantly pain.
 Your child’s emotional sensations may also be inhibited, including their memory, which means they are unlikely to be able to remember the details of the dental procedure.

-Yes, laughing gas sedation is also safe, even for children.
+Yes, laughing gas is also a very safe dental sedation for a child.
 At our Keswick Kids Dental clinic, our pediatric dentist that does sedation uses a low nitrous oxide to oxygen ratio mixture.
-This allows us to administer laughing gas throughout the procedure.
+This allows us to accurately administer laughing gas throughout the procedure.
 One of the biggest benefits of laughing gas sedation is that we can adjust the level of sedation at any time during the procedure, as needed.

-In oral sedation pediatric dentistry, we adminster pure oxygen through the mask at the end of the treatment to help clear out any remaining nitrous oxide from their system.
+In this type of oral sedation pediatric dentistry, we administer pure oxygen through the mask at the end of the treatment to help clear out any remaining nitrous oxide from their system.

 3. Pediatric Sleep Dentistry

 Each full sleep dental procedure is supervised by a medical anesthesiologist and may be the best option for your toddler or child if the procedure is particularly demanding.
-For example, the dental procedure may require your child to lay completely still for an extended period of time or use noisy dental tools that may be scary for the young child.
+For example, the dental procedure may require your child to lay completely still for an extended period of time or require the use of noisy dental tools that may be scary for the young child.

 Full sleep dentistry involves intravenous (IV) medications that will put your child to sleep through the entire dental procedure.
 Our professional dental staff will carefully monitor your child’s vitals (blood oxygen level, blood pressure, temperature, and heart rate) throughout the entire procedure and until your child fully recovers.
 There are always two highly trained staff in the room who can provide advanced life support –the pediatric dentist and the medical anesthesiologist.